 Licensing has always been a dry subject for many.
-I, myself had to struggle to get basic understanding of open-source licensing.
-As part of Easy Linux series, I am going to discuss important Licensing concepts and basic terminologies in the easiest possible way.
-The key terminologies that I will focus include Free and Open-source software (FOSS), Forking, Copyright and License, Public domain software, freeware, Permissive Licenses, Copyleft principle / GNU GPL, Creative Commons, and BSD License.
+I, myself had to struggle to get a basic understanding of open-source licensing.
+As part of the Easy Linux series, I am going to discuss important Licensing concepts and basic terminologies in the easiest possible way.
+Let us go through some key terminologies including but not limited to Free and Open-source software (FOSS), Forking, Copyright and License, Public domain software, freeware, Permissive Licenses, Copyleft principle / GNU GPL, Creative Commons, and BSD License.
 Let’s Get Started!

 Free and Open-source Software (FOSS)

 When we use the term “Free and Open-source Software” (FOSS), it comprises two different concepts “Free Software” and “Open-source Software”.
 People have been using these two terms interchangeably as they share similarities.
 However, these two terms were coined separately.
 Let’s divide the term “FOSS” into “Free Software” and “Open-source software” to better understand it.

 The movement of “Free Software” revolves around the idea of user freedom.
 The word “Free” here doesn’t mean “Free of cost”.
 As per the definition by Free Software Foundation (FSF), Free software means that the users have the freedom to run, edit, contribute to, and share the software.
 Thus, free software is a matter of liberty, not price.

 When we use the term “Free Software”, we talk about four freedoms.
 Richard Stallman describes these criteria as “the four essential freedoms”, the counting of which he starts from zero: